silviasimon01-alt/Silvia-Tomy-Simon-TMT-Clause-Library-/Clients/Saas.md

 # SaaS (Software-as-a-Service) Clients — Full Clause Library with Direct Legal Linkages
 *(Vendor-Side – Global SaaS Providers)*

+**Quick links:**
+> - [SaaS Contract Pain Points, Takeaways & Recommendations](saas_contract_painpoints.md) ← click here for the consolidated pain-points (opens separate page)
 ---

 ## 1. Definitions & Service Scope

 **Clause:**
 > “For the purpose of this Agreement, ‘Software-as-a-Service’ or ‘SaaS’ means a subscription-based service where the Vendor provides access to software hosted on Vendor-managed infrastructure.
-The scope includes *hosting, maintenance, support, and updates* of the SaaS Platform.”
+The scope includes *hosting, maintenance, support, and updates* of the SaaS Platform.”a

 ### Clause–to–Law Mapping: